-CIS 203 Systems Design • 3 Credits • Spring
+CIS 203 Systems Design 3 Credits • Spring

-The technical aspects of systems design such as the systems perspective, techniques for analyzing systems, systems control, documentation, file design, organizing a data processing department, and making feasibility studies.
+The technical aspects of systems design such as the systems perspective, techniques for analyzing systems, system's control, documentation, file design, organizing a data processing department, and making feasibility studies.
 Both manual and automated systems are studied.
 Prerequisite: BSS 202 or permission of the instructor.

-CIS 211 Data Structures • 4 Credits • Fall
+CIS 211 Data Structures 4 Credits • Fall

 A course concerned with the representation of data structures and the design and analysis of algorithms that manipulate these structures.
 Topics include arrays, stacks, queues, deques, lists, linked lists, trees, recursion, hashing, searching, and sorting techniques.
-Prerequisite: C+ or better in CIS 125 or permission of the instructor.
+Prerequisite: C+ or better in ClS 125 or permission of the instructor.

-CIS 231 Computer Science I with Java • 4 Credits
+CIS 231 Computer Science I with Java 4 Credits

 A study of computer programming using the Java language.
-The course will cover basic programming structures and stress good program design methodology.
-Topics include the development of both stand-alone applications, applets and the use of Java class libraries.
-Prerequisite: C+ or better in CIS 124 or permission of the instructor
+The course will cover creating stand-alone applications and applets.
+Topics include control structures, Graphical User Interface (GUI) design, object oriented design, the use of Java class libraries, user-defined methods and classes, inheritance, exception handling and graphics.
+Prerequisite: C+ or better in ClS 124 and MAT 102 or permission of the instructor.

-CIS 232 Computer Science II With Java • 4 Credits
+CIS 232 Computer Science II With Java 4 Credits

 A continuation of CIS 231.
-Topics include objects, classes, strings, graphics, exception handling, multithreading, and file processing.
+Topics include classes and objects with I/O serialization, collections and utilities, multi-threading, advanced GUI's, Java beans and relational databases.
 Prerequisite: C+ or better in CIS 231 or permission of the instructor.

-CIS 240 Local Area Network Switching • 4 Credits
+CIS 240 Local Area Network Switching 4 Credits

 The third course of a four course sequence providing a comprehensive, theoretical, and practical approach to learning the technologies and protocols needed to design and implement a converged switched network.
 Students learn about the hierarchical network design model and how to select devices for each layer.
 The course explains how to configure a switch for basic functionality and how to implement Virtual LANs, VTP, and Inter-VLAN routing in a converged network.
-The different implementations of Spanning Tree Protocol in a converged network are presented and students develop the knowledge and skills necessary to implement a Wireless LAN in a small-to-medium network.
+The different implementations of

+Spanning Tree Protocol in a converged network are presented and students develop the knowledge and skills necessary to implement a Wireless LAN in a small-to-medium network.
 Prerequisites: C+ or better in CIS 181 or permission of the instructor.

-CIS 241 Accessing Wide Area Networks • 4 Credits
+CIS 241 Accessing Wide Area Networks 4 Credits